alfonzm/laravel-referrals/README.md

 ## Database Seed and Sample Users

-The project includes database seeders for sample an admin user and a user with 10 claimed referrals.
+The project includes database seeders for an admin user and a user with 10 claimed referrals.

 ```
 php artisan db:seed